syncfusion-content/wpf-docs/wpf/SfDateTimeRangeNavigator/Getting-Started.md

 Define the ItemsSource for the Range Navigator as shown in the following code example.

-> Note: You can set any IEnumerable collection as an ItemsSource.
+N> You can set any IEnumerable collection as an ItemsSource.

 {% highlight c# %}